kostenkoserg/kostenko.blog.src/content/blog/2019/10/migration-wildfly-10-to-18.md

 Usually vendors declares easy migration, provides how-to documentation and even migration tools.
 But depends on complexity of your application you can stuck with some compatibility issues.
 Below i will explain my Wildfliy 10 to Wildfliy 18 migration steps.

-So, first of all you can use provided by WF [migration tool](https://github.com/wildfly/wildfly-server-migration) to migrate configuration files to the needed release.
+First of all you can use provided by WF [migration tool](https://github.com/wildfly/wildfly-server-migration) to migrate configuration files and compatible modules to the needed release.